|

 February 26th 1867

-Robert Godden a labourer of Bures was charged by his employer for misbehavior
+Robert Godden a labourer of Bures was charged by his employer for misbehaviour

 in husbandry on the 9th.
 Charles Boggis said defendant was employed by